University of Environment and Sustainable Development: Relocation

 “There is only one University of Environment and Sustainable Development here in the Eastern Region.
 It is the first public university in the Eastern Region.
 It has only one vice-chancellor; it has one administrative headquarters.
 The vice-chancellor's residence is going to be built here (in Somanya).
 The administrative headquarters is also being built here (in Somanya),” President Addo Akufo.
 His statement was to assure the inhabitants of the area around the newly established first public University in the Eastern Region of the country, Ghana.
 At the inauguration of UESD, President Akufo-Addo explained that the agreement between Ghana and the Italian Government for the establishment of the university did not allow him nor anyone else to relocate it to Bunso, as was being propagated by opponents of the government, at the inauguration ceremony.

 UESD is expected to specialise in the conduct of research knowledge dissemination in the sciences, agro-business and the built environment.

+Dismissal

+The university was forced to dismiss two of its senior staff members by Ghana Tertiary Education Commission over fake credentials.
+The two Senior officers dismissed are Emmanuel Opoku Ware and Issac Abbam.